virtual doctor visit with woman

 Virtual Visits

-In response to the Coronavirus (COVID-19) pandemic, Roswell Park now offers the option of a virtual visit for certain types of appointments.
+Roswell Park now offers the option of a virtual visit for certain types of appointments.
 A virtual visit is an appointment with your doctor conducted remotely by video using a smartphone, computer or tablet.
 This option will require you to have an email address, cellular or data service and access to the internet.
-As we work to take every precaution to reduce the risk of COVID-19, your continued health and safety remains our top priority.
-Virtual visits will allow your care team to provide you with the care and support you need with as minimal interruption as possible.

 If you are already registered on MyRoswell – Roswell Park’s patient portal — we will use the same email you used to register.
 You can always change your email address by visiting MyRoswell and updating your account.
 While a patient portal account is not required for a virtual visit, we encourage all of our patients to take advantage of the many features the portal offers.
 You can register at my.roswellpark.org today!